facebook/react/docs/docs/lifting-state-up.md

 If something can be derived from either props or state, it probably shouldn't be in the state.
 For example, instead of storing both `celsius` and `fahrenheit` values, we store just one of them because the other can always be calculated from it in the `render()` method.

 When you see something wrong in the UI, you can use [React Developer Tools](https://github.com/facebook/react-devtools) to inspect the props and move up the tree until you find the component responsible for updating the state.
-The state displayed on the right pane will give you insight into when and how components update:

 <img src="/react/img/docs/react-devtools-state.gif" alt="Monitoring State in React DevTools" width="100%">